About a month or 2 before your apartment lease is about to expire your landlord or apartment management company will send you notice.

 - Property tax rates have increased in the city and we have to raise prices.
 The owner will try and pass the increase off to you in form of a rent increase.

 - We have made upgrades across the property for everyones’s benefit.

 At this point end the call.
 Now take it upon yourself to make a few phone calls to other apartments in the city.
-If you live in a big city like Houston you shouldn’t have a problem finding comparables.
-In one case, a renter living in his Heights Houston apartment contacted the property next door.
+If you live in a big city like Houston you shouldn’t have a problem finding comparable.
+In one case, a renter living in their Houston heights apartments rental contacted the property next door.
 She actually went in for an apartment tour and found out that they were offering one month free for new renters.

 Armed with this type of information it’s not time to approach the management company again.
 Let them know that you found a property just like theirs that is offering you a free month.
 Simply say something like “look Property “Abc” will give me a month free, I really don’t want to move, but if your willing to work with me on my rent increase, I’ll consider staying.